UD-Math-Data-Science-1/notes/regression/linear.md

 bymo["extent"].mean()
 ```

 While the effect of the seasonal variation somewhat cancels out over time when fitting a line, it's preferable to remove this obvious trend before the fit takes place.
-We will add a column that measures the relative change from the mean in each month.
+We will add a column that measures the relative change from the mean in each month, i.e., $(x-\bar{x})/\bar{x}$ within each group.

 ```{code-cell}
 ice["detrended"] = bymo["extent"].transform(lambda x: x/x.mean() - 1)